sahinyurek/docs/docs/administration/platform-management/about-platform-management.md

 It also allows:

-1. Exporting a JSON report of the health status including more details than informations displayed in the UI.
+* Exporting a JSON report of the database health status including more details than informations displayed in the UI.
-1. Reindexing the database.
+* Reindexing the database.
-1. Triggering the database integrity checks.
+* Triggering database integrity checks.